quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 --metadata-font-size a size to be used when displaying metadata information (elapsed time, number of verses of Sûrah...)
 --table-font-size a size to be used with the table that displays some additional Sûwar, âyât metadata --system-font-name here the user has the possibility to provide the name of a font that is already installed on the system.
 This is not the full path, it is only the official name of the font as registered on the system.
---user-font-file here, one ca provide the full path to a font file whether it is installed on the system or not.
+--user-font-number here, one can choose a font number between 1 and 10, each represented a default font file provided with the program.

 -k|--compact-table this toggles the display of the compact set of tables (Sûrah and Âyah metadata tables) specifically designed for Android devices and any other small screen device which is able to run GNU/Linux whether natively, through chroot and whatnot!

 --eng-audio play english verse interpretation audio --fra-audio play french verse interpretation audio

+-c|--eng-audio-speed playback speed of the english audio; this option automatically activates --eng-audio -d|--fra-audio-speed playback speed of the french audio; this option automatically activates --fra-audio

+-w|--eng-audio-vol volume with which to play the english audio file; this option automatically activates --eng-audio -x|--fra-audio-vol volume with which to play the french audio file; this option automatically activates --fra-audio

+-v|--ara-audio-vol volume with which to play the Arabic Quran audio file

+-B|--vb|--verse-before also play the verse that comes before the current unit -A|--va|--verse-after also play the verse that comes after the current unit

+--pl|--playlist-file name of the playlist file to be selected

---no-ara-txt do not Quran arabic text of current ayah to output html file
+--no-ara-txt do not write Quran arabic text of current ayah to output html file

 --translit show transliteration text of current ayah to the command line and also write it to output html file